drewsheneman/dreamasaurus/README.md

 # Dreamasaurus: sample application

-This is a simple demo application, used for testing features in later versions of Rails.
+This is a simple demo application, used for testing features in Rails.